On the offensive

 Within the 25% non-solar allocation, BSIF may invest up to 10% of GAV in assets beyond the UK.
 However, there is not thought to be any urgency in investing outside the UK, given the renewed domestic momentum behind supporting renewable energy expansion.
 Prime Minister Boris Johnson’s ‘green recovery’ plan is expected to make available around £12bn of state investment to incentivise asset growth within renewables.

 Background to the changes – balancing the dividend with asset growth as the industry prepares for the return of subsidies

 BSIF has expanded cautiously since 2016, a decision that was reinforced from 2017 onwards, as fewer newly-built solar projects were available once they were no longer eligible for government subsidies.

 For a wider discussion of the subsidies that were provided to renewable energy producers up to 2017 and ultimately powered the industry’s growth, please refer to page 8 of our initiation note.

 BSIF saw little benefit in actively participating in a secondary market where, before the pandemic struck, an influx of competition for solar assets from private investors further fuelled inflation in prices.

-Although BSIF’s yield has consistently been amongst the highest within the AIC’s renewable energy infrastructure sector (see the peer group section), the board has been cognisant of a greater desire among its major shareholders for asset growth.
-By market capitalisation, BSIF is the smallest of the early-launch funds that listed between 2013 and 2014 (see page 24).
+Although BSIF’s dividend yield has consistently been amongst the highest within the AIC’s renewable energy infrastructure sector (see the peer group section), the board has been cognisant of a greater desire among its major shareholders for asset growth.
+By market capitalisation, BSIF is the smallest of the early-launch funds that listed between 2013 and 2014.

 James Armstrong, managing partner of Bluefield Partners LLP, BSIF’s investment adviser, says that the energy market has evolved considerably since the fund’s IPO in 2013.
 In discussing the decision and timing behind BSIF’s expanded mandate, he drew attention to two driving themes: